learn-co-curriculum/curriculum-team/saved-replies/closing-completed-lab-in-curriculum.md

 If you are working in Canvas, please [review these instructions](https://github.com/learn-co-curriculum/welcome-completing-assignments) on completing and submitting your work.

-If you continue to have difficulties, you can reach out to your instructors or Pair with a Coach for assistance.
+If you continue to have difficulties, you can either:

+- Reach out to your instructor (if you've started the program and have an instructor)
+- Use the [#js-prework-support](https://flatiron-school.slack.com/archives/C01KEEVJU3Y) Slack channel (if you're working on the prework)
+- Use the [Pair with a TC](https://docs.google.com/document/d/1Gko5UFzCBhpo1R0V_Tx2JHSK9cRC2b_53Ky3u5Qtzlk/edit) feature in Canvas to connect with a Technical Coach on the Academic Success Team

 Thanks! 💙